-- Monitor/track participant program through use of a pedometer and writing journal; - Deliver Wellness Workshop Program, a series of eight (8) weekly one-hour sessions delivered by trained instructors to out-of-school programs and summer earnys in high need communities throughout Palm Beach County.
+- Deliver Wellness Workshops, a series of seven (7) one-hour sessions delivered by trained instructors to out-of-school programs and summer camps in high need communities throughout Palm Beach County; - Monitor youth participants through use of a journal;

-Demographics:

-Describe and provide totals for the population you served.
-Highlight any demographic information that is program specific, specify other categories, and provide a summary of challenges and accomplishments serving this population.
+Demographics: Describe and provide totals for the population you served.
+Highlight any demographic information that is program specific, specify 'other' categories, and provide a summary of challenges and accomplishments serving this population.